-- (1) The "Total Market Value of Common Shares, Options, Share Awards and Warrants" for 2015 is the sum of (i) the number of common shares held by each nominee as of December 31, 2015 multiplied by the closing price of the common shares on the Toronto Stock Exchange on such date of \$9.07; (ii) the value of unexercised in-the-money options of each nominee based on the number of common shares issuable upon exercise of the options held by the nominee as of December 31, 2015 multiplied by the difference between the closing price of the common shares on the Toronto Stock Exchange on such date of \$9.07 and the exercise price of the applicable option; (iii) the value of share awards of each nominee based on the number of common shares issuable upon exercise of the share awards held by the nominee as of December 31, 2015 multiplied by the closing price of the common shares on the Toronto Stock Exchange on such date of \$9.07.
-The number of common shares issuable pursuant to share awards does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x for performance-based awards.
-No warrants were outstanding as of December 31, 2015. - The "Total Market Value of Common Shares, Options, Share Awards and Warrants" for 2014 is the sum of (i) the number of common shares held by each nominee as of December 31, 2014 multiplied by the closing price of the common shares on the Toronto Stock Exchange on such date of \$11.44; (ii) the value of unexercised in-the-money options of each nominee based on the number of common shares issuable upon exercise of the options held by the nominee as of December 31, 2014 multiplied by the difference between the closing price of the common shares on the Toronto Stock Exchange on such date of \$11.44 and the exercise price of the applicable option; (iii) the value of share awards of each nominee based on the number of common shares issuable upon exercise of the share awards held by the nominee as of December 31, 2014 multiplied by the closing price of the common shares on the Toronto Stock Exchange on such date of \$11.44; and (iv) the value of unexercised warrants of each nominee based on the number of common shares issuable upon exercise of the warrants held by the nominee as of December 31, 2014 multiplied by the difference between the closing price of the common shares on the Toronto Stock Exchange on such date of \$11.44 and the exercise price of the applicable warrant.
-The number of common shares issuable pursuant to share awards does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x for performance-based awards.
+- (1) The information as to voting securities beneficially owned, directly or indirectly, is based upon information furnished to us by the nominees as at December 31, 2016 and December 31, 2015. - (2) The total market value of common shares and share awards for 2016 is the sum of (i) the number of common shares held by each nominee as of December 31, 2016 multiplied by the closing price of the common shares on the Toronto Stock Exchange on December 30, 2016 of \$12.16; and (ii) the value of share awards of each nominee is based on the number of common shares payable on settlement of the share awards held by the nominee as of December 31, 2016 multiplied by the closing price of the common shares on the Toronto Stock Exchange on December 30, 2016 of \$12.16.
+The number of common shares payable pursuant to share awards does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x for the awards. - The total market value of common shares, options and share awards for 2015 is the sum of (i) the number of common shares held by each nominee as of December 31, 2015 multiplied by the closing price of the common shares on the Toronto Stock Exchange on such date of \$9.07; (ii) the value of unexercised in-the-money options of each nominee based on the number of common shares issuable upon exercise of the options held by the nominee as of December 31, 2015 multiplied by the difference between the closing price of the common shares on the Toronto Stock Exchange on such date of \$9.07 and the exercise price of the applicable option; and (iii) the value of share awards of each nominee based on the number of common shares payable on settlement of the share awards held by the nominee as of December 31, 2015 multiplied by the closing price of the common shares on the Toronto Stock Exchange on such date of \$9.07.
+The number of common shares payable pursuant to share awards does not include the dividend equivalents that will accumulate on the underlying grants and assumes a payout multiplier of 1x for the awards. - (4) We have imposed share ownership guidelines for all of our directors and our executive officers.
+See "Ownership Guidelines".